History of Guyana: The second PPP government

 The 1957 elections held under a new constitution demonstrated the extent of the growing ethnic division within the Guyanese electorate.
 The revised constitution provided limited self-government, primarily through the Legislative Council.
 Of the council's twenty-four delegates, fifteen were elected, six were nominated, and the remaining three were to be ex officio members from the interim administration.
 The two wings of the PPP, which had split two years prior, launched vigorous campaigns, each attempting to prove that it was the legitimate heir to the original party.
 Despite denials of such motivation, both factions made a strong appeal to their respective ethnic constituencies.

 The 1957 elections were convincingly won by Jagan's PPP faction.
 Although his group had a secure parliamentary majority, its support was drawn more and more from the Indo-Guyanese community.
 The faction's main planks were increasingly identified as Indo-Guyanese: more rice land, improved union representation in the sugar industry, and improved business opportunities and more government posts for Indo-Guyanese.

-Jagan's veto of British Guiana's participation in the West Indies Federation, favored by the British colonial authorities, caused his party to lose significant Afro-Guyanese support.
+Jagan's veto of British Guiana's participation in the West Indies Federation, favoured by the British colonial authorities, caused his party to lose significant Afro-Guyanese support.
 In the late 1950s, the British Caribbean colonies had been actively negotiating establishment of a West Indies Federation.
 The PPP had pledged to work for the eventual political union of British Guiana with the Caribbean territories.
 The Indo-Guyanese, who constituted a majority in Guyana, were apprehensive of becoming part of a federation in which they would be outnumbered by people of African descent.